 The doctors were about to amputate the leg of Grethe Valskaar Hetland.
 Then she got hold of the FlowOx™ boots.
 The FlowOx™ boot looks almost like a transparent ski-boot or an oversized snow shoe from the 1980s.

 The boot alternates between vacuum and non-vacuum.
-This should improve blood circulation micro level in the tissue of the foot.
-The medical community describes the invention as promising, and awaits more documentation.
+This improve the micro level blood circulation in the tissue of the foot.

-But let’s start with the story of the Sandnes woman Grethe Valskaar Hetland (43).
+Let’s start with the story of the woman from Sandnes, Norway, Grethe Valskaar Hetland (43).
 Her life has been tough, with an increasingly complex picture of illness.

 I got diabetes at the age of five.
-My childhood was about two daily syringes insulin, and in my teens I had metabolic problems.
-Later more implications occurred.
+My childhood was about two daily syringes of insulin, and in my teens I had metabolic problems.
+Later more complications occurred.”Grethe Valskaar Hetland

 She had hemophagocytic lymphohistocytosis, a serious disease that attacks healthy organs because it produces too many white blood cells.

 “I was treated with chemotherapy and high doses of cortisone.
 This made my condition much worse.”
 As if this was not enough, Grethe was also affected by the bone infection osteomyelia.
-“I had wounds on my toes, my legs swelled up and I had to amputate four toes and one finger.”
+“I had wounds on my toes, my legs swelled up and I had to get four toes and one finger amputated.”

-Senior physician Andreas Reite at the Vascular Surgery Department at Stavanger University Hospital says that complications from Grete’s diabetes have caused her atherosclerosis.
-She has no blood in her leg, and there are wounds and complications.
+Senior physician Andreas Reite at the Vascular Surgery Department at Stavanger University Hospital says that complications from Grethe’s diabetes have caused her atherosclerosis, wounds and complications.